 The mechanism described MAY be used in conjunction with peptide-level scoring, using specific CV terms for peptide-level modification re-scoring.

 Figure 2.
 The specification in mzIdentML 1.2.0 for encoding modification localization scores, using CV terms.

-Encoding results of cross-linking searches
+Encoding results of crosslinking searches